New Earswick is situated on the outskirts of York, YO32.

 New Earswick provides many opportunities for community involvement and volunteering.
 The Village Council was formed in 1907 to manage the Folk Hall and develop a ‘civic spirit’ in the village.
 Today, residents’ interests are represented by an elected Residents’ Forum and a Community Association which manages the Folk Hall.

 Many homes and communal areas in the village are maintained by our own Direct Labour Organisation.
 A community improvement suggestion scheme allows households in the village to vote on what work is carried out each year.

-The New Earswick Angling Club, which was formed in 1948 and actively involves people of all ages, is managed by local volunteer enthusiasts.
+The New Earswick Angling Club was formed in 1948 and actively involves people of all ages.
+It is managed by local volunteer enthusiasts.

-New Earswick is a stable community with a crime rate lower than the York average, making it a safer place to live, work and raise a family.
-We work closely with the police and the various Neigbourhood Watch groups in the village to minimise anti-social behaviour and fund local projects, such as the Community Philosophy project, to understand and address issues around crime and community safety.
+New Earswick is a stable community with a crime rate lower than the York average.
+It is a safer place to live, work and raise a family.
+We work closely with the police and the various Neigbourhood Watch groups in the village to minimise anti-social behaviour.
+We fund local projects, such as the Community Philosophy project, to understand and address issues around crime and community safety.